FortiGate

 1. Inside the config system global settings, add the command 'set auth-ike-saml-port 9443'.
 Note that this command is only supported on FortiGate 7.2.0 and later.

-3. Create a policy to control the traffic.
+1. Create a firewall policy as required to control the traffic.

-1. Configure the remote access profile in the FortiClient and fill in the information as configured into the VPN configuration.
+1. Configure the remote access profile in the FortiClient and fill in the information as configured in the VPN configuration.

 2025-01-15 14_06_29-172.16.2.105 - Remote Desktop Connection.png